 4 Y10 HA PP students supported to attend 'Eton Connect summer school'.
 'Using Pupil Premium to enrich cultural education' (2017) Thorpe Mental Health Staff member with responsibility for mental health care in school.
-Disadvantaged students prioritised for time with Tamhs and School Counsellor.
+New mental health professionals to be employed internally.
+Disadvantaged students prioritised for referral.
 CPD to equip staff with strategies that support students with mental health concerns.
+Young minds training for student Captains.
 Disadvantaged students are more likely to suffer mental health issues that act as a barrier to future academic achievement.
 They often show lower levels of resilience and self-regulation.
 During the pandemic, some disadvantaged young people have reported poorer mental health and wellbeing including anxiety and loneliness.
 Parents from households with lower annual incomes reported their children having higher levels of symptoms of behavioural, emotional and attentional difficulties than those with higher annual income throughout the pandemic. • EEF Guide to the Pupil Premium - A Tiered Approach to Spending • 'The Pupil Premium: How schools are spending the funding successfully to maximise achievement' - OFSTED • DfE Covid-19 Mental Health & Wellbeing Surveillance report (2021) • 'Academic Functioning and Mental Health in Adolescence: Patterns, Progressions, and Routes from Childhood' (1999) - Roeser, Eccles & Freedman-Doan 1,2,3,4 Careers Y11 PP cohort prioritised for access to high quality careers interviews, at an early stage.
-Students to access 'Skillsbuilder' programme through structured tutor time.
-Careers lead to consult Disadvantaged students are less likely to go on to further educations and are more at risk of NEET.
-At Warneford, we do not assume that disadvantaged students have low aspirations however, we recognise that they may require extra support in careers guidance and transitions to KS5. • DfE 'Supporting the attainment of disadvantaged pupils - Briefing for school leaders (2015) • EEF Guide to the Pupil Premium - A Tiered Approach to 3 with PP lead to ensure all HA PP students are Spending prioritised for career opportunities e.g. Industrial Cadets.
+Students to access 'Employability Skills' programme through structured tutor time.
+Disadvantaged students are less likely to go on to further educations and are more at risk of NEET.
+At Warneford, we do not assume that disadvantaged students have low aspirations however, we recognise that they may require extra support in careers guidance and transitions to KS5. • DfE 'Supporting the attainment of disadvantaged pupils - Briefing for school leaders (2015) • EEF Guide to the Pupil Premium 3 programme through Briefing for school leaders (2015)

+Careers lead to consult with PP lead to ensure all HA PP students are prioritised for career opportunities e.g. Industrial Cadets.
+Careers Administrator employed to assist careers lead.
+Disadvantaged students given extra support to find appropriate work experience placements.
 Resources Families are supported with some costs associated with uniform and resources.
 At Warneford, we recognise that families will sometimes require extra support with meeting basic requirements for 'readiness to learn'.
 Lack of uniform or resources can affect attendance and relationships with school, leading to underachievement.
 We believe that no student should underachieve due to lack of resource or their family income.
-EEF Guide to the Pupil Premium - A Tiered Approach to Spending 3,5
+EEF Guide to the Pupil Premium - A 3,5 Tiered Approach to Spending

-Total budgeted cost: £161000
+Total budgeted cost: £165000